ICEYE

-ICEYE is a Finnish microsatellite manufacturer.
-ICEYE was founded in 2014 as a spin-off of Aalto University's University Radio Technology Department, and is based in Espoo.
+ICEYE Ltd. (natively ICEYE Oy) is a Finnish microsatellite manufacturer and operator.
+ICEYE was founded in 2014 and is now the world's largest synthetic aperture imaging radar constellation.

+The company is originally a spin-off of Aalto University's University Radio Technology Department, and is based in Espoo.
+It has offices globally (Finland, Poland, Spain, the UK, and the US) and over 700 employees.

+In September 2024 the company reported 2023 revenues of $100M and expanded its funding to $503M.

 The CEO and co-founder of ICEYE is Rafał Modrzewski.

 History

-In 2015, ICEYE demonstrated that synthetic-aperture radar could be used to monitor hazardous ice features such as pack ice.
-In the same year, on 1 September, ICEYE received a €2,4M grant from the European Union's Horizon 2020 programme for SMEs with the goal "to integrate, pilot test and demonstrate the ICEYE SAR system in its final form as a microsatellite in order to attract private investment for launching."